g002alghisi/WPA3-testing-platform/Test/README.md

 - Test WPA3.
 Create a WPA3 network and check if devices are able to connect.
     Allows both PWE methods (Hunting-and-Pecking and Hash-to-curve).

 - Test SAE-PK.
 Create a WPA3 network with SAE-PK and verify which devices are already support it.
+Threaten it to join a rogue WPA3 network.

 - Test WPA2/3 and transition disable WPA3 -> WPA2.